rbeatt/blog/src/content/posts/running-local-llms-anywhere-with-ollama-openwebui-and-tailscale.md

 ### 6.4 Testing

-Visit the hostname and port from another device and submit a prompt to ensure the system is working.
-Wi-Fi generally provides the most reliable connection.
+Open the hostname and port from another device on your tailnet and submit a prompt to confirm everything is working.
+Wi-Fi usually provides the most reliable connection.

+*Personal note:* In my experience, accessing your tailnet via mobile data networks can sometimes be unreliable, so Wi-Fi is recommended for testing and regular use.

 ## 7. Performance Tips and Best Practices